mat1/building-microservices/exercises/6-design-for-failure.md

 ### Timeouts

-The **MovieControllerLoadIT** test fail sometimes, because some calls reach the timeout configured in Hystrix.
+The **MovieControllerLoadIT** test fails sometimes, because some calls reach the timeout configured in Hystrix.
 Your task is to increase the default Hystrix timeout to 5 Seconds.

 ### Fallback